Mohammed-Salameh/EVE-NG-GNS3/Uploading Appliances to EVE-NG.md

 This guide provides a step-by-step process on how to upload appliance files to your EVE-NG instance using FileZilla, a popular FTP client.
-Uploading appliances allows you to add new devices and tools to your EVE-NG environment, expanding your network simulation capabilities.

-## Prerequisites

 - Ensure you have EVE-NG installed and accessible.
 - Download and install FileZilla Client from [FileZilla's website](https://filezilla-project.org/).